gnolang/blog/CONTRIBUTING.md

 Below are topics of particular interest to us, but we’re open to all suggestions, so if you have an idea that’s not on the list, but you believe will make great reading, feel free to submit your story.

 - Web3 news and developments and how they impact our community (e.g. legislation, industry trends, technical advances)
-- Gno ecosystem news (e.g. interesting new realms/apps, newly-added core functionality, etc.)
 - Technical deep dives (e.g. language comparisons, pros and cons, examining the core stack)
-- Tutorials and how-to guides
-- Useful intros about basic concepts in Gno.land (e.g. package/realm distinction)
+- Useful intros about basic concepts in gno.land (e.g. package/realm distinction)
 - General content that helps explain reasoning or thought processes (e.g. writing the entire stack in Go vs implementing components in Rust)
 - Op-ed pieces and alternative views (e.g. building effective governance, decentralizing social media, the importance of censorship-resistant tools)

 ### Contribution process

-If you've considered the previous section and would like to contribute to the Gno Blog, here are the steps to follow:
+If you've considered the previous section and would like to contribute to the gno.land blog, here are the steps to follow:
 - Write a blog post you'd like to see included to the Gno Blog, while strictly following the [Style Guide](#gno-blog-style-guide).
 - Submit a PR using [this template](https://github.com/gnolang/blog/pull/35), while following the structure of the folders & naming, as shown in the example blog post.
-- Ping the Gno.land DevRel team, [@waymobetta](https://github.com/waymobetta) and [@leohhhn](https://github.com/leohhhn) for a review.
+- Ping the gno.land DevRel team, [@leohhhn](https://github.com/leohhhn) and [@michelleellen](https://github.com/michelleellen) for a review.

 After your blog post passes the review process, it will be merged into the `main` branch and shortly after deployed on-chain.

-## Gno Blog Style Guide
+## Gno.land Blog Style Guide

 This style guide offers rules and preferences for contributing to the Gno Blog.
 Below are some rules to follow when writing a blog post.